Skip navigation

 What is it used for?

 A rash evaluation is used to diagnose the cause of a rash.
+Rashes can occur anywhere on your skin where you come into contact with an allergen or irritant.
 Most rashes can be treated at home with over-the-counter anti-itch creams or antihistamines.
-But sometimes a rash is a sign of a more serious condition and should be checked by a health care provider.
+Your rash may go away quickly if you know what caused your reaction and avoid that allergen.
+But sometimes, a rash is a sign of a more serious condition and should be checked by a provider.

 Why do I need a rash evaluation?

-You may need a rash evaluation if you have rash symptoms that aren't responding to at-home treatment.
+You may need a rash evaluation if you have symptoms that don't respond to at-home treatment.
 Symptoms of a contact dermatitis rash include:

 • Itching